Car dashboard lights explained: what shouldn’t be ignored?

 Engine temperature warning light

-The red engine temperature warning light is a sign that the engine coolant temperature is too high.
 To prevent the engine from severe damage, a driver should immediately turn the engine off and wait for it to cool down.
-It’s highly recommended to turn the ignition on after the engine is shut down and activate the wind blower on the highest temperature – it will help to cool the engine.
+It's highly recommended to turn the ignition on after the engine is shut down and activate the wind blower at the highest temperature – it will help to cool the engine.

 Oil pressure warning light